Last updated on

 DIRECTIONS

-- In a large 12 inch frying pan over medium heat combine olive oil and cream cheese until cream cheese has melted, about 2 to 3 minutes.
+- In a large 12-inch frying pan over medium heat, combine olive oil and cream cheese until cream cheese has melted, about 2 to 3 minutes.

 - Stir in minced garlic, artichokes, and spinach.
-Cook until spinach starts to shrink, about 2 to 3 minutes.
+Cook until the spinach starts to shrink, about 2 to 3 minutes.

 - Add in mozzarella and parmesan cheese and stir until melted.
 Remove from heat.

 - In a clean and dry frying pan over medium heat, place one tortilla in the pan.
-Scoop out ¼ of the spinach mixture and spread it out across one half of the tortilla.
+Scoop out ¼ of the spinach mixture and spread it out across one-half of the tortilla.
 Fold the other half of the tortilla over the filling side.
-Heat for 1 to 2 minutes per side, until lightly browned.
+Heat for 1 to 2 minutes per side until lightly browned.

 - Cut into 3 triangles.
 Repeat steps with remaining mixture and tortillas.